MBoxPlus/mbox-wiki/Tutorial.md

    => MBoxReposDemo2  Bundler + CocoaPods
 ```

-This workspace have 2 containers `MBoxReposDemo` and `MBoxReposDemo2` and we switched the current container from `MBoxReposDemo` to `MBoxReposDemo2`.
-MBox will now reintegrate the `MBoxReposDemo2` project when do `mbox pod install`.
+This feature have 2 containers `MBoxReposDemo` and `MBoxReposDemo2` and we switched the current container from `MBoxReposDemo` to `MBoxReposDemo2`.
+MBox will now reintegrate the `MBoxReposDemo2` project when do `mbox pod install` next time.

-We have to choose one container before run project integration command, such as `mbox pod install` or `mbox bundle install`.
+We have to use command `mbox container use` to choose one container before run project integration command, such as `mbox pod install` or `mbox bundle install`.